JJBR13/Justin-Brown-milestone-project-one/README.md

 - These design choices were done to implement user story:

-> As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.
+> As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.<br>
-> Being a holiday bound client, I want to be able to show my family one mobile device.
+> Being a holiday bound client, I want to be able to show my family one mobile device.<br>
 > Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.

 ### Home